fadnesscharlie/can-of-books-backend/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

+Clone the Repo

+Install all the correct packages with `npm i`

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->